-Please visit www.visionzeroboston.org to get involved and learn more about the City of Boston's commitment to traffic safety.
+Please visit visionzeroboston.org to get involved and learn more about the City of Boston's commitment to traffic safety.

 Vision Zero Boston is an early action item of Go Boston 2030, the City of Boston's citywide transportation plan for the next 5, 10 and 15 years.
 Using an unprecedented public engagement process, the Boston Transportation Department, in collaboration with other government agencies and stakeholders, is using data gained through the Go Boston 2030 process to identify and implement improvements designed to provide a strong, comprehensive transportation system that will serve the City of Boston well into the future.
-To learn more about Go Boston 2030, please visit www.goboston2030.org.
+You can learn more about Go Boston 2030 online.